racinmat/stable-diffusion-webui/README.md

 branches:
-old master contains many commits and their reverts caused by migrating the code logic to the extension. master contains just relevant commits with the changes
+old master contains many commits and their reverts caused by migrating the code logic to the extension. master contains just relevant commits with the changes:q